mikerobeson/Misc_Code/Pipelines/uparse-to-qiime-ITS.md

 seqs.prtrim.itsonly.padded.filt.fasta  and  seqs.prtrim.itsonly.padded.filt.fastq

 *Due to how usearch (v7) clusters OTUs, sequences must be trimmed or padded at the 3'-end with terminal Ns up to your preferred sequence length.
 See the above link for more detail.
-Note the linked procedure expects you to modify / pad Ns to the FASTQ files prior to runinng steps 5 & 6 below.
-So, to reiterate my prior comment, if using dereplicated data they should be in FASTQ format.*
+Note the linked procedure expects you to modify / pad Ns to the FASTQ files prior to runinng steps 5 & 6 below.*

 #### 6) Dereplicate reads and sort by read count. ####
 usearch7 -derep_fulllength seqs.prtrim.itsonly.padded.filt.fasta -output seqs.prtrim.itsonly.padded.filt.derep.fasta -sizeout